jandom/jandom/_posts/2026/2026-06-23-two-bln-closer/post.md

 The original announcement was that Iso would enter the clinic in late 2025, then that became mid-2026, now it's late 2026.
 Whenever that will arrive, it will be a first step to "curing all diseases", and a major point of evaluation for the company.
 Notably this is a tech-led play at this stage, no pharma company or biotech VC could put that much cash down.

 My sense is that **the question** is being asked more frequently; the question being "when are we going to see the clinical data".
-Tech VCs certainly have deep pockets... but the learning of discovering drugs is **steep**... eventually everyone wants to see a return.
+Tech VCs certainly have deep pockets... but the learning curve of discovering drugs is **steep**... eventually everyone wants to see a return.

 # The wrap-up